Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 A solid lease agreement contains the following clauses:

-• Rules on rent: You should give your tenant precise details in regards to rent to avoid issues later on.
+• Rules on rent: You should give your tenant precise details in regard to rent to avoid issues later on.
 Remember to state things like the dollar amount, when and where it’s due, and the consequences of late payments.

 • A clause on a security deposit: As a Landlord in Arizona you are held to certain guidelines as to how you should handle a tenant’s security deposit.
 Among other things, you must charge the right amount.
 The deposit to charge must not exceed the rent of one- and a half months.
 So, if the rent amount is $1,000, the maximum you can charge as a deposit must not exceed $1,500.